This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 If you don’t want to take part, as many (wise) people prefer to stay warm, you can grab a coffee and enjoy the madness from the sidelines.
 Over the hour or so, all these people charge into the water in their crazy costumes, and hopefully, it’s all worth it as the cold water washes the hangover away!

 Message from the Skies

 When: 1st January from dusk

 Where: Various locations around Edinburgh

-If you’re looking for a brisk walk to clear your hangover, and are only in town for a few days over Hogmanay, then from dusk on New Years Day, they can be enjoyed.
+Every year (so far!), on the 1st of January, the ‘Message from the Skies’ projections start popping up across Edinburgh and last for nearly the whole month of January.
+If you’re looking for a brisk walk to clear your hangover and are only in town for a few days over Hogmanay, then from dusk on New Year’s Day, they can be enjoyed.

 Enjoy the festival city; it’s truly one of my favourite places in the world!